Archetypes

 The Speaker For the Past replaces the Shaman’s Spirit Animal and Wandering Spirit abilities with access to major portions of the Oracle’s Ancestor and Time Mysteries.

-Mysteries of the Past: The new skills are great, but the Shaman still doesn’t get a lot of skill ranks to throw around.
+: The new skills are great, but the Shaman still doesn’t get a lot of skill ranks to throw around.
 Adding the spells from the Ancestor and Time Mysteries gives you some interesting new options.
-For help with Oracle Mysteries, see my Oracle Mysteries Breakdown.
+For help with Oracle Mysteries, see my: Many of the Ancestor and Time Revelations are fantastic, and access to them in addition to Shaman and Witch Hexes gives you a huge number of options.

 Replaced Features: Familiar, Wandering Spirit, Wandering Hex